speakingofsneha/a3-web-app-prototype/README.md

 - redux

 Styling and Design
-- tailwindcss with postcss
+- tailwindcss with postcss plugin

 Development tools and Language
 - typescript
 - vite.

 Hosting and Deoployment
-- maybe netlify to deploy?
+- maybe vercel to deploy?

 ## Instructions to run locally